RKleminski/Scrapless/README.md

 # Scrapless
 Python script for automated data collection on Dauntless Bounty Tokens and Dauntless Bounty Rarities.
-The spreadsheet which tracks all the results and computes statistics is vailablee [here](https://docs.google.com/spreadsheets/d/1wtdNR_wwfzliNhLvSw0MW-yoDe4uhLDuPJ0mL1y1Gps/edit#gid=1171610346)
+The spreadsheet which tracks all the results and computes statistics is available [here](https://docs.google.com/spreadsheets/d/1wtdNR_wwfzliNhLvSw0MW-yoDe4uhLDuPJ0mL1y1Gps/edit#gid=1171610346)

 # Requirements

-1. You must be running the game in 1920x1080 resolution, either Fullscreen or Borderless Fullscreen.
+1. You must be running the game in 1920x1080 resolution, either Fullscreen or Borderless Window.
-2. Borderless Fulscreen is required to have the overlay working.
+2. Borderless Window is required to have the overlay working.

 # Setup

 ## 1. Installation

 1. Install the newest version of Tesseract (available [here](https://github.com/UB-Mannheim/tesseract/wiki))
-2. Download the repository, or pre-built executable from the [releases](https://github.com/RKleminski/Scrapless/releases) page
+2. Download the repository or pre-built executable from the [releases](https://github.com/RKleminski/Scrapless/releases) page

 ## 2. Configuration

 1. Open `config.json` located in `/scrapless/data/json/`

-2. Provide your nickname in the field `name` of `user` section of the config:
+2. Provide your nickname in the `name` field of the `user` section of the config:

     a) This is stored for future time-series analysis and other per-user statistics.